Inputs & assumptions

-| Green-roof coverage | Adjustable, default 100% of canopy.
-Scales retention & cooling linearly (placeholder). |
+| Green-roof coverage | Adjustable, default 100% of available canopy.
+Scales the green-roof area, and so retention & cooling, linearly with coverage. |

-| Substrate depth | 4 in extensive green roof media (shallow, lightweight, sedum-forward — not an intensive/deep-soil roof) |
+| Substrate depth | 4 in extensive green roof media (porosity 0.30) over a 2 in drainage/retention layer (porosity 0.25) — shallow, lightweight, sedum-forward; not an intensive/deep-soil roof.
+Method: CNT Green Values. |

 | Plant palette | Sedum-forward, NY-appropriate, low-maintenance |